From The Stovefitter's Manual by Julian Patrick

 I hope my little tip is of some use to you.
 Happy stove fitting.

-Most fitters will fit the side and rear boards before the top closure plate (plate that blocks off the chimney).
-The closure plate can “slide in and sit on top of the side boards” like a shelf (it is a little wider than the sides).
-The routine is this:
+Most fitters will do the same: fit the side and rear boards before the top closure plate (plate that blocks off the chimney).
+The closure plate can “slide in and sit on top of the side boards and back board” like a shelf.

-I will let you make your own mind up.
-Continue to read this section but also read “THE STOVE FIT>free standing in builder’s opening“.
-Then make your mind up.
-This article continues as if the closure plate is going in last of the boards but bear in mind what said when thinking about your install.
+This article continues as if the closure plate is being fitted last of the three boards but bear this in mind when thinking about your install.

-Of the three vertical boards the rear cement board is the one to do first.
-Hardiebacker cement board is 1.2m x 0.8m so bear this in mind: ideally you want one piece at the back, rather than two, but this is not always possible.
+Of the three vertical boards, the rear board is the one you will cut first.
+Hardiebacker cement board is 1.2m x 0.8m.
+Ideally you want one piece at the back, rather than two, but this is not always possible.
 If you have to have a join have it down the middle maybe?

 Before you start you will want to paint the surface of the inside walls of the recess and one side of the cement board with a PVA mix (3 water to 1 PVA).
 This is very important as without this stage the bond between wall and board may not be good.

 You do not need to let the PVA dry and if it does dry add another wetting.

 The height of the boards is critical: you want the top of the rear board to be completely horizontal and 15mm below the height of the lintel.

 The height of the boards is critical: you want the top of the rear board to be completely horizontal and 15mm below the height of the lintel.
 This is because the top edges of these first three boards will provide a shelf, a flange, on which your closure plate will sit (your closure plate will be made of the same board and will slide in to sit on the first three boards).